BotYue/ECE308-Digital-Control/README.md

-# ECE308 Digital Control Project
+# Purdue ECE308 Digital Control Project
-Spring 2017, TA Lab
+Spring 2017, Lab Instructor

 Note:
-The choice of zeros in the phase-lead compenator is not unique.
+The choice of zeros in the lead compenator is not unique.

 ### Reference
 - [Control Tutorial for MATLAB and SIMULINK, Umich](http://ctms.engin.umich.edu/CTMS/index.php?aux=Home)